TurboCartPig/prog2005-project/readme.md

 Decisions:
 > TODO: Specify how decisions work and how to interact with them

+To test the bot, join this server where everything is already set up: https://discord.gg/zttrbRzeuw

 # Development

 The development of this project is centered around docker-compose and containerization.
 You *can* build the server as a binary manually, but you will have a more difficult time deploying it.